 What is the Elder Freeman Memorial Policy Fellowship?

-The Ronald “Elder” Freeman Memorial Policy Fellowship is a pilot project of Legal Services for Prisoners with Children.
+The Ronald “Elder” Freeman Memorial Policy Fellowship is project of Legal Services for Prisoners with Children.
 Ronald “Elder” Freeman was a legendary revolutionary pillar in the Bay Area, a lifelong Freedom Fighter in the Black Liberation Struggle and an original member of the Southern California chapter of the Black Panther Party.
 This fellowship honors his work and legacy.

 We are looking for four (4) formerly incarcerated people to join our office for an intensive 12-month fellowship program to learn grassroots organizing, legislative and administrative advocacy, and other strategies to run local and state campaigns with the goal of elevating the leadership of formerly incarcerated people in criminal justice reform.

 |Policy Fellows Will…|